mdindoost/UCAN_NLU/README.md

 In this project I tried to combine 5 different methods. right now it has only knwledge of NJIT UCAN MOA document.
 LOL

+Setup Instructions
+Follow these steps to set up the project environment and install the necessary dependencies.

+Prerequisites
+Ensure you have the following installed on your system:

+Python 3.8 or higher
+Virtual environment (optional but recommended) Step-by-Step Guide
+1. Clone the Repository
+2. Create and Activate a Virtual Environment
+3. Install Dependencies
+pip install -r requirements.txt
+4. Install spaCy Language Model python -m spacy download en_core_web_lg or en_core_web_md

+5. Running the Application
+python3 main.py

+Troubleshooting
+If you encounter any issues during the setup, make sure to:

+Check if the virtual environment is activated.
+Ensure that all dependencies are installed correctly.
+Verify that the spacy model is downloaded and installed.

+Contact
+If you have any questions or need further assistance, feel free to contact us at [md@njit.edu].

+What I used:
 1. SpaCy
 Overview: